Costa Rica Digital Nomad Visa Guide (2024)

 • Prove that your monthly income is at least $2,500, or

-• Deposit $60,000 at a local Costa Rican bank, and sign a commitment letter that $2,500 out of that sum will be made available to you every month so you can support yourself during your stay in Costa Rica.
+• Deposit $60,000 at a local Costa Rican bank, and sign a commitment letter stating that $2,500 out of that sum will be made available to you every month so you can support yourself during your stay in Costa Rica.

 The benefits of the rentista visa are: